rostyslavkorzhov/rostyslav/documentation/architecture-analysis.md

 **Architecture refactoring is largely complete.** The application now follows a scalable, maintainable structure with:

 - ✅ Service layer with dependency injection
-- ✅ Client abstractions for external APIs (URLBox, Supabase)
+- ✅ Client abstractions for external APIs (Supabase)
 - ✅ Centralized configuration and error handling
 - ✅ Input validation with Zod schemas
 - ✅ Type-safe database queries